zopefoundation/grokcore.component/README.txt

 adapter for you, say, or you may have a class that you instantiate many times to get different variations on a particular adapter factory.
 In these cases, subclassing grokcore.component.Adapter or MultiAdapter is not possible.
-Instead, you use the global_adapter() directive.
-Here is an example drawing on the 'z3c.form' library, which provides an adapter factory factory for named widget attributes::
+Instead, you can use the global_adapter() directive.
+Here is an example drawing on the ``z3c.form`` library, which provides an adapter factory factory for named widget attributes::

   import zope.interface